Muslat ransomware removal instructions

-Muslat is one of many ransomware-type infections that belong to Djvu family.
-It was firstly discovered by a malware security researcher, Michael Gillespie.
-Following successful encryption, Muslat encrypts most of stored data.
-While doing so, Muslat appends filenames with ".muslat" extension (e.g., "sample.jpg" is renamed to "sample.jpg.muslat").
-Once encrypted, data instantly becomes unusable.
-Additionally, Muslat creates a text file ("_readme.txt") and drops a copy in every existing folder.
+First discovered by malware security researcher, Michael Gillespie, Muslat is one of many ransomware-type infections that belongs to the Djvu family.
+Following successful encryption, Muslat encrypts most stored data and renames filenames with the ".muslat" extension (e.g., "sample.jpg" becomes "sample.jpg.muslat").
+Once encrypted, data immediately becomes unusable.
+Additionally, Muslat creates a text file ("_readme.txt") and stores a copy in every existing folder.

-Vast majority of infections (including Muslat) from Djvu ransomware family deliver the exact same ransom-demanding message, which states that files are encrypted and that recovery requires a unique decryption key.
-Unfortunately, this is true.
-Muslat encrypts data using an algorithm that generates unique decryption key for each victim.
-The problem is that all keys are stored in a remote server controlled by cyber criminals (Muslat's developers.)
-In order to receive one's key and restore data each victim has to pay a ransom of $980.
-All payment payment/decryption instructions are provided via email or telegram.
-It is also noted that victims will receive a 50% discount (the price will drop to $490) if they'll contact cyber criminals within 72 hours after the encryption.
-Additionally, victims are allowed to send crooks 1 selected file (which cannot contain any valuable information).
-The file will then be restored and sent back as a guarantee that the decryption is actually possible and that developers can be trusted.
-Nevertheless, all encouragements to submit payments and even contact these persons should be ignored.
-It is known that ransomware developers often ignore victims, once payments are submitted.
-For this reason, paying usually gives no positive result and users merely get scammed.
-Now be aware that Muslat encrypts data using an "offline key" whenever the server is not responding or the infected machine has no Internet connection.
-Hence, we recommend to try restoring data with Michael Gillespie's decrypter.
+Most infections from the Djvu ransomware family (including Muslat) deliver an identical ransom-demand message, which states that files are encrypted and that recovery requires a unique decryption key.
+Unfortunately, this is accurate.
+Muslat encrypts data using an algorithm that generates a unique decryption key for each victim.
+All keys are stored on a remote server controlled by cyber criminals (Muslat's developers.)
+To receive their key and restore data, each victim must pay a ransom of $980.
+All payment/decryption instructions are provided via email or telegram.
+It is also stated that victims will receive a 50% discount (the cost will drop to $490) if they contact cyber criminals within 72 hours after encryption.
+Additionally, victims are permitted to send one selected file (which cannot contain any valuable information), which will then be restored and returned as a 'guarantee' that decryption is possible and that developers can be trusted.
+Despite this, ignore all requests to submit payments or contact these people.
+Ransomware developers often ignore victims, once payments are submitted.
+Therefore, paying usually gives no positive result and users are scammed.
+Be aware that Muslat encrypts data using an "offline key" whenever the server is not responding or the infected machine has no Internet connection.
+Therefore, we recommend that you try restoring data with Michael Gillespie's decrypter.
 The only other solution is to restore everything from a backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Muslat shares many similarities with dozens of other ransomware infections, such as Ghost (Jamper), Euclid, DDT, and many others.
-Be aware that almost every single one is designed to encrypt data so that developers could make ransom demands by offering a paid recovery.
-Unfortunately, such viruses typically encrypt data by using cryptography that generates unique decryption keys.
-Therefore, unless the virus is still in development and/or has certain bugs/flaws (e.g., the key is hard-coded, stored locally, or something like that, manual decryption (without developers interference) is impossible.
-Infections like Muslat present a strong case for maintaining regular data backups.
-However, be sure to store them in a remote server (such as Cloud) or either unplugged storage device (external hard drive, flash drive, or similar).
-This way you'll prevent malware from compromising backups alongside with regular data.
-Moreover, keep in mind that there's always a chance that used server/storage device will be damaged.
-For this reason, we highly recommend to have multiple backup copies stored in different locations.
+Muslat shares many similarities with dozens of other ransomware infections, such as Ghost (Jamper), Euclid, and DDT.
+Most encrypt data so that developers are able to make ransom demands by offering paid recovery of files.
+Unfortunately, these viruses typically encrypt data using cryptography that generates unique decryption keys.
+Therefore, unless the virus is still in development or has certain bugs/flaws (e.g., the key is hard-coded, stored locally or similar), manual decryption without developers' involvement is impossible.
+Infections such as Muslat present a strong case for maintaining regular backups, however, store them on a remote server (such as Cloud) or an unplugged storage device (external hard drive, Flash drive, or similar).
+In this way, you will prevent malware from compromising backups together with regular data.
+Bear in mind that there is always a chance that servers and storage devices can be damaged.
+Therefore, we strongly advise you to have multiple backup copies stored in different locations.

 How did ransomware infect my computer?

-The way developers proliferate Muslat is currently unknown.
-However, infections of this type are typically proliferated using email spam campaigns, unofficial software download sources, fake software updaters/cracks, and trojans.
+The way developers proliferate Muslat is currently unknown, however, infections of this type are typically proliferated using spam email campaigns, unofficial software download sources, fake software updaters/cracks, and trojans.
 Spam campaigns are used to send hundreds of thousands of emails that contain malicious attachments (e.g., MS Office documents, PDFs, archives, etc.) that are presented as important documents.
-Recipients are encouraged to open these attachments, what obviously results in a malware infection.
+Recipients are encouraged to open these attachments, which then leads to malware infections.
 Freeware download websites, free file hosting websites, Peer-to-Peer (P2P) networks, and other unofficial software download sources are used to present malicious executables as legitimate software.
-This way users get tricked into downloading and installing malware manually by themselves.
-Fake software updaters are designed to infect computers by exploiting outdated software's bugs/flaws or simply downloading and installing malware rather than actual updates.
-Same goes for software cracks, which inject malware with system instead of activating paid software for free.
-Last but not least are trojans.
-These are malicious applications which stealthily infiltrate computers and inject them with additional malware.
+In this way, users are tricked into manually downloading and installing malware.
+Fake software updaters infect computers by exploiting outdated software bugs/flaws or simply downloading and installing malware rather than updates.
+The same applies to software 'cracks', which inject malware into the system rather than activating paid software free of charge.
+Finally, trojans are malicious applications that stealthily infiltrate computers and inject additional malware.